JonnyJD/musicbrainz-swagger-docs/README.md

 -------

 Put the complete archive to a web accessible location.
-The location is currently hard-coded in `ws2/api-docs.json`.
+The location is currently hard-coded in `api-docs.json`.
-You can use the provided Makefile in `ws2` to change between locations quickly.
+You can use the provided `Makefile` to change between locations quickly.

 To display the documentation you need an instance of